chrisbarrett/elisp-namespaces/readme.md

  ```
  In this example:
    1. paredit is *required*, meaning it is eagerly loaded
-   2. `nrepl-mode` is autoloaded from the nrepl package, meaning it will be lazily loaded
+   2. `nrepl-mode` is *autoloaded* from the nrepl package, meaning it will be lazily loaded
    3. `clojure-mode` is also autoloaded, with a nested form allowing you to pass additional arguments to the underlying call to `autoload`.

-   See the Emacs documentation for `autoload`.
+See the Emacs documentation for `autoload` for more info.

-#### conditional loading
+### Conditional Loading

 The above forms take optional :when or :unless keyword arguments to specify loading conditions.
 This can be useful if you juggle OSes, terminals and window-systems.